helm/helm-www/content/en/blog/2022-03-21-tools-to-manage-helm-declaratively.md

 [^7]: This is not a very widely used project, so unclear which or how well Helm hooks are supported.
 Scott may want to have another chat with the maintainer (TO-DO: fold in this [reminder code](https://github.com/alauda/captain/blob/master/pkg/helm/printer.go#L23) in a simple way)
 [^8]: Relies on a related project [alauda/oci-chartrepo](https://github.com/alauda/oci-chartrepo) to mix concepts of using oci registry as helm chart repo
 [^9]: Note there are [some issues](https://github.com/hashicorp/terraform-provider-helm/issues/683) with Helm hooks and wait configurations
-[^10]: See hashicorp/terraform-provider-helm issues [#633](https://github.com/hashicorp/terraform-provider-helm/issues/633), [#666](https://github.com/hashicorp/terraform-provider-helm/issues/666), [#827](https://github.com/hashicorp/terraform-provider-helm/issues/827), [#765](https://github.com/hashicorp/terraform-provider-helm/issues/765), and [#655](https://github.com/hashicorp/terraform-provider-helm/issues/655).
-[^11]: Orkestra leverages Flux Helm Controller to reconcile the releases.
+[^10]: Orkestra leverages Flux Helm Controller to reconcile the releases.
 See the note above about Flux Helm controller OCI status.
 Once a full implementation is released in Flux, Orkestra will also support OCI.
-[^12]: Fleet uses the Helm SDK.
+[^11]: Fleet uses the Helm SDK.
 Once it uses a version of the Helm SDK that supports OCI registries, Fleet will inherit support.